tum-lkn/hypergiant-isp-optimization/README.md

 compared.

 After running the optimizations, the scripts `aggregate_raw_solutions.py` and `get_reconfiguraton_metrics.py` help to aggregate the data from the individual JSON files into a HDF5 file.
-These files are eventually loaded by the plotting script in `evaluation/evaluation.py`.
 Note that also here some parameters were zeroed out for data privacy reasons.

 The folder `examples` contains some small scale examples and also exemplary data files to illustrate the structure.